Discover Logmgr_queue wait type: top 10 ways

 Q. Can LOGMGR_QUEUE Wait Times Be Fully Eliminated?

-Ans: While it might be difficult to completely eliminate LOGMGR_QUEUE waits, you can greatly reduce their occurrence with the right setup, regular monitoring, and proactive management, providing a more responsive and effective SQL Server system.
+Ans: While it might be difficult to complete eliminate LOGMGR_QUEUE waits, you can greatly reduce their occurrence with the right setup, regular monitoring, and proactive management, providing a more responsive and effective SQL Server system.

 Leave a Comment